DavidWells/davidwells.io-v1/content/snippets/2019-07-26-how-to-align-images-in-markdown.md

 Markdown is awesome.
 It's a fantastic way to write content quickly without the overhead of formatting with a WYSIWYG editor.
 If you are unfamiliar with `.md` files checkout the basics [here](https://guides.github.com/features/mastering-markdown/) & [here](https://daringfireball.net/projects/markdown/).

-Writing text in markdown is super quick and easy, but **what about what about aligning images**?
+Writing text in markdown is super quick and easy, but **what about aligning images**?

 Read on to learn how!
 The full code can be found in this [github gist](https://gist.github.com/DavidWells/7d2e0e1bc78f4ac59a123ddf8b74932d/)